zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 ## Preface

-<p align="justify">While I was working on the upscaling method for
+<p align="justify">While I was working on implementing an upscaling
-images using ESRGAN models, the question arose as to how I could utilise all available ESRGAN models with the approach I am working with.</p>
+method for images using ESRGAN models, the question arose as to how I can use all available ESRGAN models with the approach I am working with.</p>

-<p align="justify">If you use ESRGAN models from external sources,
+<p align="justify">If one uses ESRGAN models from external sources,
-you will get sometimes RRBD error messages indicating a tensor formatting problem.</p>
+one will get sometimes RRBD error messages indicating a tensor formatting problem.</p>

 <p align="justify">A simple converter can be found in the original
-ESRGAN sources.
+ESRGAN sources I intended to use.
 I have adapted this converter for my personal purposes.</p>

-<p align="justify">Now upscalers that I can use with <i>AUTOMATIC1111</i>
+<p align="justify">Now some upscalers that I am using with
-can be used.
+<i>AUTOMATIC1111</i> I can also use in my upscaler application.
 I can now also use upscalers from other sources.</p>

 ## Motivation